hong kong

 Possible Internship Research Areas:

-Please select 5 choices from the UPDATED list of 2023 research placements for your application.
+Please select 5 choices from the list of 2025 research placements for your application.
+The updated 2026 list will become available early 2026.

 1. Costs